 Private Does Not Mean Private Anymore

-Social media, like everything else in America, is covered by the “expectation of privacy” granted in the Fourth Amendment.
-This means that you have a reasonable expectation of privacy in certain areas, and nobody is legally allowed to pry into those areas.
+Like everything else in America, social media is covered by the “expectation of privacy” granted in the Fourth Amendment.
+This means you have a reasonable expectation of privacy in certain areas.
+Nobody is legally allowed to pry into those areas.

 Any area where a third party can see, hear, or access your information without doing something illegal is not private.
-For instance, your house is private, but if you leave your curtains open so anyone can see into your living room, then it isn’t private anymore.
-Talking on your phone is private but having a discussion on speaker in the middle of the grocery store is not private.
+For instance, your house is private.
+But leaving your curtains open so anyone can see into your living room isn’t private anymore.
+Talking on your phone is private.
+However, discussions with the speaker in the middle of the grocery store are not private.

 If you have suffered injuries or property damage in an accident that was not your fault and you are thinking about pursuing a personal injury case, contact a Texas personal injury attorney from Gibson Hill Personal Injury for advice on how to proceed.